 Ezekiel bread is made of whole grains.
 Including whole grains in your diet helps regulate your blood sugar levels.
-Research has indicated that whole grains may help in the prevention and management of type 2 diabetes (4).
+Research has indicated that whole grains have low glycemic index, which may help in the prevention and management of type 2 diabetes (4).

 A study conducted on obese and overweight men found that sprouted grain bread has a more positive impact on blood glucose levels than sourdough or whole-grain bread (5).